Untitled design-2.png

 Octavia Brown

-Octavia attended Florida A&M University graduating in 1995 with a degree in History/Political Science, Cum Laude.
-She then went on to attend Florida Coastal School of Law, graduating in 2003.
-During her law school studies, Octavia took an interest in the needs of families and children.
+Octavia Brown is a native Floridian from Plant City, Florida.
+She attended Florida A&M University in Tallahassee, graduating in 1995 with a degree in History and a minor in Political Science.
+She then attended Florida Coastal School of Law in Jacksonville, Florida, graduating in 2003.
+During her law school studies, she took an interest in the legal needs of families and children.

-Octavia’s foray into law began with the Department of Children and Families, Children’s Legal Services in Jacksonville as a contract attorney, and quickly rising up the ranks to become a Senior Attorney.
-This position provided Octavia with the immeasurable experience and knowledge of advocating in the courtroom for the needs and permanency of abused, abandoned or neglected children.
-During this time, Octavia became intimately familiar with the internal processes of the Department of Children and Families, their contract agencies and the required services and supports to be provided to families and children during a time of crisis.
+Her foray into law began with the Department of Children and Families, Children’s Legal Services in Jacksonville, Florida, Circuit 4, as an attorney.
+This position provided her with the immeasurable experience and knowledge of advocating in the courtroom for the needs and permanency of abused, abandoned, or neglected children.
+During this time, she became thoroughly familiar with the internal processes of the Department of Children and Families, their contract agencies, and the required services and supports to be provided to families and children during a time of crisis in order for children to reach permanency.

-Next, Octavia moved on to a position with the Office of Criminal Conflict and Civil Regional Counsel (OCCCRC) also in Jacksonville, Florida.
+Next, she moved on to a position with the Office of Criminal Conflict and Civil Regional Counsel (OCCCRC), also in Jacksonville, Florida.
 As an attorney with the OCCCRC, Octavia represented mothers and fathers in the juvenile dependency system after their children were removed from their care.
-Octavia’s fierce advocacy for her clients, and their families, led to the appointment of Octavia to become the Lead Attorney of the Civil Division for the 4th Circuit.
-In this position, Octavia defended her clients against removals and termination of parental rights both in the circuit and appellate court.
-Octavia wrote and filed briefs on behalf of her clients to successfully reverse the termination of their parental rights; and because of her tenacious advocacy, Octavia was awarded the Parents’ Dependency Attorney of the Year in 2011.
+Her fierce advocacy for her clients and their families led to her appointment as the Lead Attorney of the Civil Division for the 4th Circuit.
+In this position, she defended her clients against emergency custodial removals and termination of parental rights both in the circuit and appellate court.
+Octavia wrote and filed briefs on behalf of her clients to successfully reverse the termination of their parental rights; and because of her tenacious advocacy, she was acknowledged in the Parents Legal Advocacy group as the Parents’ Dependency Attorney in 2011.

 In 2012, Octavia and her family returned to her hometown of Plant City in Hillsborough County, Florida.
-Her relocation led Octavia to continue her dedication to public service working as a Senior Attorney and Lead Trial Attorney with the Guardian ad Litem Program in the 13th Circuit in Tampa Florida.
-Octavia used her extensive knowledge of the dependency system from her roles with DCF and OCCCRC to ensure that the most vulnerable children were provided with the dignity, care, and services they required.
+She continued her dedication to public service, working as a Senior Attorney and Lead Trial Attorney with the Guardian ad Litem Program in the 13th Circuit in Tampa, Florida.
+She used her extensive knowledge of the dependency system from her roles with DCF and OCCCRC to ensure that the most vulnerable children were provided with the dignity, care, and services they required.

 Education

-FLORIDA AGRICULTURAL AND MECHANICAL UNIVERSITY B.S., History and Political Science, 1995, Cum Laude
+FLORIDA AGRICULTURAL AND MECHANICAL UNIVERSITY B.S., History, Minor: Political Science, 1995, Cum Laude Graduate

 Activities & Affiliations